pwittchen/ReactiveNetwork/RELEASING.md

 - log in to Sonatype
 - go to "Staging Repositories" and sort by last "Updated" date and time
 - close and release artifact
-- copy `library/build/docs/javadoc` directory
-- checkout to `gh-pages` branch
-- remove old JavaDoc and paste new, generated JavaDoc there
-- commit and push changes
 - wait for the Maven Sync (up to 48 hours)
 - when sync is done, checkout to the `master` branch
 - update `CHANGELOG.md` file with new release version, current date and release notes